finbourne/luminesce-sdk-python-preview/docs/CONTRIBUTING.md

 # Getting in touch

-Please don't use the issue tracker for support questions, for help on using LUMINESCE please contact support@lusid.com
+Please don't use the issue tracker for support questions, for help on using LUSID please contact support@lusid.com